qala-io/java-beginner-course/docs/programme/jdbc.md

 * Implement XxxJdbcRepository for each interface
    * Create tables for each of our domain object.
-Use Forkeign Keys (FK) to reference records from other tables.
+Use Foreign Keys (FK) to reference records from other tables.
    Usually we use tools like Flyway in order to create these tables, but for now you could run these statements in one of the classes in your app.
    * For now create Connection object every time you need to run SQL query